Frequently Asked Questions

 Day Camp runs from 8:30am-5:30pm.

-Lunch and 2 snacks are included in the weekly price of $315.
+Lunch and 2 snacks are included in the weekly price.

 Can Residential campers request roommates?

-On the registration form, there is a spot to write down 2 roommate requests.
-Campers must be NO MORE than 12 months apart.
+In the online registration process, there is a spot to write down 3 roommate requests.
+Campers must be NO MORE than 12 months apart and the same gender.
 Remember, the age break down of Juniors (7-11 years old) and Seniors (12-16 years old).
-If the age difference is between 11 and 12 years old, they must get permission from the registrar.
-You may also request a roommate when you register online.
+If the age difference is between 11 and 12 years old, they must get permission from the registrar (subject to availability).
+The requested friend must also request your camper.

 Can Day Campers do friend requests?